About the Test

 The bill does not determine precisely what must be asked on the exam, so universities are given flexibility to write their own questions within the above framework.
-Our exam will be 50 questions in length.
+Our exam will be 50 multiple choice questions in length.
 The pass requirement, per the Senate Bill, is 70%, which is 35 out of 50 questions answered correctly.

 US Constitution, Bill of Rights, and amendments: https://www.archives.gov/founding-docs/constitution

 The US Civics test can be found here: https://www.uscis.gov/sites/default/files/document/questions-and-answers/100q.pdf